Banks prepare for the return of the drachma

 Greece would almost certainly impose foreign exchange controls if it were to drop out of the euro, bankers said, but dealing in any new currency would still be possible.

 “Forex desks can get ready relatively quickly.
-It depends on exactly how the exit from the euro happens,” said Lewis O‘Donald, the London-based Chief Risk Officer at Japanese investment bank Nomura.
+It depends on exactly how the exit from the euro happens,” said Lewis O‘Donald, the London-based Chief Risk Officer at Japanese investment bank Nomura (9716.T).

 Currencies that are not freely tradable, such as the Chinese yuan, are widely mirrored in off-shore foreign exchange markets through the use of derivative instruments, such as non-deliverable forwards, or NDFs.